Accessibility

 If your app already manages a screen-reader live region, route Dockview's

-announcements to it with announcer instead of using the built-in region.
+announcements to it with announcer instead of using the built-in regions.

 const options = {